 Triphala powder, being a combination of three different fruit varieties, contains a well-rounded amount of antioxidants.
 It is rich in polyphenols, glycosides, alkaloids and tannins, such as chebulagic acid and gallic acid.
 According to one study, its specific antioxidative effect is "more efficient due to the combined activity of the individual components."

 These compounds help to reduce oxidative stress and prevent free radical damage.
-The specific substances in triphala powders also act as immune system modulators, increasing or decreasing immune response depending on what is most appropriate.
+The specific substances in triphala powders and supplements also act as immune system modulators, increasing or decreasing immune response depending on what is most appropriate.

 In a study published in the Indian Journal of Pharmaceutical Sciences, it was reported that "the use of triphala and its three individual constituents as potential immunostimulants and/or immunosuppressants further suggests them to be a better alternative for allopathic immunomodulators."

-In other research the use of triphala powder was identified to significantly increase beneficial immune cells, cytotoxic T lymphocytes and natural killer cells.
+In other research, the use of triphala powder was identified to significantly increase beneficial immune cells, cytotoxic T lymphocytes and natural killer cells.

 Triphala powder is also widely utilized for improving the health of the eyes and for use as supplemental treatment for certain eye diseases like conjunctivitis and early stages of cataracts and glaucoma.